 Intune – Win32 App – Error 0x87D300C9

-Validate command line switches to ensure they are correct.
-Try installing application manually with same switches to confirm it’s not showing any pop-up message during execution.
+Validate the command‑line switches to ensure they are correct.
+Then, test the application by installing it manually with the same switches to confirm that no pop‑up messages appear during execution.

-Try installing the application manually with same source file to confirm it’s not stuck somewhere.
-If this issue is happening on few computers then try to do manual install on one of problematic computer.
-The installation may stuck due to corrupt installation source or an issue with other dependencies such as .Net framework.
+Try installing the application manually using the same source file to confirm that the process does not get stuck.
+If the issue occurs only on certain devices, perform a manual installation on one of the affected computers.
+The installation may fail due to a corrupt source file or missing dependencies, such as the .NET Framework

-Let’s dig further to understand why deployment was failed in our case.
+Let’s dig further to understand why the deployment failed in our case.

 Related Posts